Attri-Inc/attri_secondbrain/docs/docs/contributions.md

 ## Community

-We have a vibrant community over at [Discord](https://discord.gg/HUpRgp2HG8) where you can join discussions and ask questions related to Quivr.
+We have a vibrant community over at [Discord](https://discord.gg/HUpRgp2HG8) where you can join discussions and ask questions related to Attri.

 ## Roadmap and Issues